-The end-point assessment for the Chef de Partie Apprenticeship Standard is made up of 3 components:
+The end-point assessment for the Chef de Partie apprenticeship standard is made up of 3 components:

 - 1. A knowledge test consisting of 50 multiple-choice questions, lasting 75 minutes - 2.
-An observation with questions lasting 3.5 hours, including a question-and-answer session comprised of a minimum of 8 questions with a duration of 30 minutes - 3.
-A professional discussion underpinned by a portfolio of evidence, comprised of a minimum of 12 questions, lasting 90 minutes
+An observation with questions lasting 3.5 hours, including a 30 minute questionand-answer session - 3.
+A 90-minute professional discussion underpinned by a portfolio of evidence